What To Bring To Your Consultation With An Estate Planning Lawyer

 Documents Related to Your Assets

 In addition to an inventory of your property, it is also important to bring any documentation related to your assets.
-This may include the deeds for real estate, titles to your vehicles, banking statements, and other documents providing additional details about the property.
+This may include the deeds for real estate, titles to your vehicles, banking statements, agreements for any business entities, and other documents providing additional details about the property.

 Beneficiary Information